Chapter 7 – Intent as Code (Mission Objects)

 vitest vs mvn test is mechanism.

-One simple pattern is to name the intent and let a driver map it to the repository substrate:
+One simple pattern is to name the intent and let a driver map it to the repository substrate.
+The Mission can say “run tests for this target,” and the driver resolves the actual command from deterministic identity (language, build system, repo conventions).

 Driver resolution algorithm (identity → command, fail fast)